 Temporary total disability benefits may seem long-lasting, but for a serious injury, they may run out.

 TTD may provide you with 2/3 of your average weekly pay, with the possibility of annual cost of living adjustments.
 These payments can continue for 500 weeks, which is 9 1/2 years.
 If your disability continues and you have reached maximum medical improvement, you may be eligible to receive permanent disability benefits.
-This requires filing a claim and participating in a hearing before the workers’ compensation comission, so speak with an attorney if you believe this is an option for you.
+This requires filing a claim and participating in a hearing before the workers’ compensation commission, so speak with an attorney if you believe this is an option for you.

 How to Obtain Workers’ Comp for Temporary Total Disability